The idea that you need to have an engaged audience isn’t anything new at this point.

 How exactly your format any contest or competition will depend on your audience, and how they feel about that type of engagement, but commenting, guest posting and social media sharing are all good places to start.
 You can make it more interactive as well – create teams and forums for ease of communication, get people to produce and share multi-media… there are very few limits here.
 Any type of engagement can be hugely effective.

 Make sure to include criteria about getting that info you want.

 Prizes and Rewards are important to consider here.
 While the sharing of insights is great motivation for many – some will be more likely to pony up the info for a chance at a cash prize.
 Hey – didn’t we mention something about surveys…

 Take It Up To 11

-When it comes time to start making decisions about what to offer your customers for sale – having the right information is absolutely priceless, but that doesn’t mean it needs to come at the cost at wearing out your good will with your audience!
+When it comes time to start making decisions about what to offer your customers for sale – having the right audience research at your disposal is absolutely priceless, but that doesn’t mean it needs to come at the cost at wearing out your good will with your community!

 When you can add elements of fun to your information gathering, you’re achieving several major goals at the same time.

 You’re engaging and building strong relationships with your readers.

 You’re getting the information you need to create products and services that they’ll be anxious to purchase from you.